rails/rails/guides/source/migrations.md

 Because schema dumps are the authoritative source for your database schema, it is strongly recommended that you check them into source control.

+`db/schema.rb` contains the current version number of the database.
+This ensures conflicts are going to happen in the case of a merge where both branches touched the schema.
+When that happens, solve conflicts manually, keeping the highest version number of the two.

 Active Record and Referential Integrity
 ---------------------------------------